mapbox/leaflet-knn/README.md

 ### `index.nearest(point: L.LatLng or [lon, lat], n, max_distance)`

+Given a point, find the nearest points to it.
+If the index contains multi-point features, like lines, polygons, and so on, it returns _points in those features_ and can return more than one point in each feature.

+* point: L.LatLng or [lon, lat], index, [max points: int], [max distance: number])`
+* n: the maximum number of points returned from the search
+* max_distance: maximum distance in meters

+### `index.nearestLayer(point: L.LatLng or [lon, lat], n, max_distance)`

+Like `nearest`, except multiple matches in the same multi-point feature are collapsed, so the array returned has one result per layer.

 * point: L.LatLng or [lon, lat], index, [max points: int], [max distance: number])`
 * n: the maximum number of points returned from the search
 * max_distance: maximum distance in meters